Author Guidelines

 All sources should be listed in your final bibliography using the Chicago Manual of Style, for example:

 - Monographs: Silva, José Custódio Vieira da.
 2003.
 O Fascínio do Fim.
-Lisbon: Livros Horizonte.
+Lisboa: Livros Horizonte.

 Quotes